Jumpst3r/CIL21/readme.md

 We call our architecture IterUNet.
 This code repository is structured as follows:

- - `submission`: Contains the code that was used to create the end submission.
-Also applies ensembling and test time augmentation (not applied on other experiments)
  - `baseline`: Contains the code needed to reproduce the FCN-ResNet and deeplab baseline results
- - `stacking_eval`: Contains the code needed to reproduce our model evaluation experiments
+ - `stacking_eval`: Contains the code needed to reproduce our model evaluation experiments as well as our final submission

  The files in each directory are somewhat similar / redundant but we grouped them into different directories for clarity.